playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## Angular

-> While writing this book, dear reader, I had a few objectives.
-One of those objectives was to not introduce an API without first explaining it.
+> While writing this book, dear reader, I had a few goals.
+One of those goals was to not introduce an API without first explaining it.
 I am about to break this rule for the only time I'm aware of in this book.
 Please forgive me.

-[While the internals of how Angular is able to detect changes in values is complex](https://unicorn-utterances.com/posts/angular-internals-zonejs), the simple answer is "It uses some magic in something called [Zone.js](https://unicorn-utterances.com/posts/angular-internals-zonejs) to automatically detect when you change a value."
+[While the internals of how Angular is able to detect changes in values are complex](https://unicorn-utterances.com/posts/angular-internals-zonejs), the simple answer is "It uses some magic in something called [Zone.js](https://unicorn-utterances.com/posts/angular-internals-zonejs) to automatically detect when you change a value."

-To sidestep this detection from Zone.js in Angular, you can tell the framework to run something "outside of Angular".
+To sidestep this detection from Zone.js in Angular, you can tell the framework to run something "outside of Angular."

-To do this, we need to utilize ["Dependency Injection"](/posts/ffg-fundamentals-dependency-injection) to access Angular's internal `NgZone` reference and use the `runOutsideAngular` method:
+To do this, we need to use ["Dependency Injection"](/posts/ffg-fundamentals-dependency-injection) to access Angular's internal `NgZone` reference and use the `runOutsideAngular` method:

 ```typescript {0,19-21,31-33}
 import { Component, NgZone, OnDestroy, inject } from "@angular/core";